marckassay/PowerBolt/README.md

 .SYNOPSIS

-Concatnates PowerShell histories, so that you can reference previous commands from previous sessions.
+Concatenate PowerShell histories, so that you can reference previous commands from previous sessions.

 .DESCRIPTION

-When PowerShell starts, it will load the previous CSV file (via Import-Csv) and concatnate (via Add-History)it to current session.
+When PowerShell starts, it will load the previous CSV file (via Import-Csv) and concatenate (via Add-History)it to current session.
 Doing this allows you to reference previous command from any previous session.

 .INPUTS
 None